 Surf kayaks come in all shapes and sizes.
 For serious wave riders, you’ll want something that offers high-performance maneuverability and speed.
 Beginners will want something a bit more flat and stable.

-The performance of the kayak is determined by the shape of the hull, the length and width of the kayak, the skegs, and how streamlined the kayak is in the water.
+The hull’s shape determines the kayak’s performance, the kayak, the length and width of the kayak, the skegs, and how streamlined the kayak is in the water.

 9 Best Surf Kayaks